Anindya-R0y/College_main_project/README.md

 I'm also uploading "custom_dataset.yaml" file which we need to run the project, in this repo.

-After downloading, while you're running this project place this ".yaml" file observing the following path (yolov5/data/custom_dataset.yaml).
+After downloading, before you're running this project place this ".yaml" file observing the following path (yolov5/data/custom_dataset.yaml).

 -----------------------------------------------------------